artsy/README/playbooks/system-criticality.md

 ### Level 0 (_unsupported_):

 Retired systems, spikes, or time-bound experiments that aren't significantly used.
-There shouldn't ever be many of these systems, and they aren't expected to satisfy the objectives below.
+There shouldn't ever be many of these systems, nor should product managers have to consider them.
+They aren't expected to satisfy the objectives below.

 ## System expectations (DRAFT)